 - adjusting repayment amounts or moving to interest only repayments for an agreed period

-- giving you a mortgage repayment holiday, that is, a temporary halt on repayments
+- giving you a mortgage repayment deferral, that is, a temporary halt on repayments

 - Business Finance Guarantee Scheme loans for small and medium sized solvent businesses.

-If your bank agrees to a mortgage repayment holiday, you don't have to make any repayments during the agreed period.
-However while this provides the temporary relief, be aware that you could end up owing more where interest continues to be added to your debt.
+If your bank agrees to a mortgage repayment deferral, you don't have to make any repayments during the agreed period.
+However, while this provides temporary relief, be aware that you could end up owing more where interest continues to be added to your debt.

-For more information about financial hardship, we recommend you read our guide on hardship and financial difficulty.
+For more information about financial hardship, we recommend you read our Quick Guide on hardship and financial difficulty.

 “I have a fixed term loan, I want to break the loan so I can take advantage of lower interest rates, can I do that?